 Just Passing The Waiting Period After Bankruptcy And Foreclosure Does Not Automatically Guarantee Mortgage Approval

-Just waiting out the waiting period after bankruptcy and foreclosure does not automatically qualify borrowers for mortgages.
+Just waiting out the waiting period after bankruptcy and foreclosure do not automatically qualify borrowers for mortgages.

-- Mortgage lenders do not want to see any late payments after a person has filed bankruptcy or had gone through a foreclosure, deed in lieu of foreclosure, or short sale
+- Lenders do not want to see any late payments after a person has filed bankruptcy or had gone through a foreclosure, deed in lieu of foreclosure, or short sale

 - Many folks who just went through the traumatic experience of a bankruptcy or foreclosure do not want to do anything with new credit and want to purchase items via cash